carlosquinterop/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in Computer Science at Rice University, working under the supervision of [Lydia Kavraki](https://www.cs.rice.edu/~kavraki/) and [Anastasios Kyrillidis](http://akyrillidis.github.io/about/).
+I am a PhD candidate in Computer Science at Rice University, working under the supervision of [Lydia Kavraki](https://www.cs.rice.edu/~kavraki/) and [Anastasios Kyrillidis](http://akyrillidis.github.io/about/).
 I am honored to have received a [Fulbright Scholarship](https://us.fulbrightonline.org/) in 2019 to start my doctoral studies.

 I am interested in understanding how to plan safe motions for robots in unstructured environments.
-My goal is to provide robots with the capabilities of autonomously deciding and acting in environments that may have noisy or incomplete information.
-To this end, I have explored the use of optimization and data-driven models that enable the robots to perform complicated tasks safely and reliably.
+My goal is to provide robots with the capabilities of autonomously deciding and acting in environments that may have noisy or incomplete information or where humans may be present.
+To this end, I have explored the use of optimization and learning-based methods into robot motion planning to enable safe and efficient robot motion.

 Before joining Rice, I was an instructor and researcher at [Universidad de los Andes](https://uniandes.edu.co/en) and [Universidad Santo Tomás](https://www.usta.edu.co/#) where I thaught courses mainly in Electronic Engineering, Robotics and Machine Learning.
 During this time I had the chance to join the [RoboCup](https://www.robocup.org/) community by becoming part of the STOx's team of the [Small Size League](https://www.robocup.org/leagues/7) (2014-2017), serving as TC member in 2018 and by co-founding the [SinfonIA](https://www.facebook.com/SinfoniaUniandes/) team of the [@Home Social Standard Platform League](https://www.robocup.org/leagues/15) in 2019.